-I recommend that if you have a really long gown or complicated wedding dress to buy a reception dress.
+If you have a really long gown or complicated wedding dress, I recommend that you buy a reception dress.
 A dress that is shorter and has less risk of dragging on the floor is better for dancing.
 Your dress could get ruined if someone steps on it and drags the fabric.
 You could also fall and hurt yourself.

 I recommend not spending too much money on either your wedding dress or reception dress.
 I found both of mine on Etsy.
 I really wanted a long pretty one for my wedding, but I knew it wouldn't work for dancing.

 - It's easy for you to move in it.

 - You won't flash people if you spin.
 (Your partner should also be smart enough to know not to do that.)